subttle/regular/README.md

 -- A DFA which accepts numbers (as a string of digits) only when -- they are evenly divisible by 3.
--- Theorem: A number is divisible by 3 iff the sum of its digits is divisible by 3.
 -- The transition function effectively keeps a running total modulo three by -- totaling the numeric value of its current state and the numeric value of the -- incoming digit, performing the modulo, and then converting that value back to a state.